Azure-Samples/jmeter-aci-terraform/README.md

 Also, you can dynamically generate JMX files from Swagger/Open API using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) or other similar projects.

 Current Terraform template creates a new VNET to host JMeter installation.
-Instead you can modify the template to deploy agents in an existing VNET or your can apply VNET peering to connect them into an existing infrastructure.
+Instead you can modify the template to deploy agents in an existing VNET or you can apply VNET peering to connect them into an existing infrastructure.

 ## Limitations